 By ordinance, RNOs must be open to all residents and property owners within their boundaries.
 However, we recognize that merchants associations function like RNOs while focusing on the commercial interests of their neighborhoods.
 When new organizations register with the city, we ask whether their members are primarily businesses, households or both as a way to identify who is being represented.

 The city’s official RNO database is maintained by the Community Planning and Development Department and is accessible through the map at the bottom of this page.
-To download and/or print the list, click “Show table” on the column to the right of the map, then select the appropriate option.
+To download and/or print the list, click “Show table” on the column next to the map, then select the appropriate option.

 City staff across multiple departments use this database to distribute notifications, primarily by email for optimal speed and convenience.
 To receive notifications, RNOs must submit one primary email address at the time of registration.
 A second, alternate email address may be submitted but is not required.
 When city notices are received, it is every RNO’s responsibility to share and distribute the notices with its members.
 Likewise, it is the RNO’s responsibility to notify CPD staff when a change of email address has occurred.
 Auto-reply messages pointing to a new address are not sufficient to trigger a change in the database.